USA: Ted Cruz proposes conditioning resources to Colombia in the Petro government

 Likewise, the project proposes sanctions for terrorism against seven people associated with the FARC.
 Among them the Former Senator Piedad Córdoba and Congresswoman Sandra Ramírez Lobowidow of the former leader of the Farc, Manuel Marulanda Vélez.

-“Petrista” senator Piedad Córdoba alias ‘Teodora’, who played a decisive role as a negotiator during the time of the peace accords and recently was involved in a scandal when she was detained at an airport in Honduras carrying almost 50,000 dollars in cash; and in second term Sandra Ramírez Lobo alias ‘Griselda Lobo’, who is the widow of the deceased Commander of the Farc Manuel Marulanda alias ‘Tirofijo’”, Cruz said during a Senate session
+“The ‘petrista’ senator Piedad Córdoba alias ‘Teodora’, who played a decisive role as a negotiator during the time of the peace accords and recently led a scandal when she was detained at an airport in Honduras carrying almost 50,000 dollars in cash; and in second term Sandra Ramírez Lobo alias ‘Griselda Lobo’, who is the widow of the deceased Commander of the Farc Manuel Marulanda alias ‘Tirofijo’”, said Cruz during a Senate session.

 The project also calls for sanctions against José Benito Cabrera Cuevas (Alias Fabián Ramírez), Erasmo Traslavina Benavides (Alias Jimmy Guerrero), Emiro Ropero (Alias Rubén Zamora), Guillermo Enrique Torres Cueter (Alias Julián Conrado) and Rodrigo Granda (Alias Gallopinto). ).